Lynn DeJac: Murder of Crystallynn Girard

 DeJac caught a break when Detective Dennis Delano moved to the Buffalo homicide division and began investigating cold cases with the squad.
 The four person cold case squad reviewed the unsolved case of Joan Giambra, who in September 1993 was murdered and her 11-year-old daughter nearly killed, strangled and left for dead on top of her mother's body.
 Another cold case, the 1975 murder of Carol Reed, was also similar.
 Like Crystallynn, Reed and Giambra were found naked on their backs, strangled.
 Additionally, all three were connected to Donohue.
 Donohue and Reed lived in the same apartment building at the time of her death in 1975, and Giambra had casually dated Donohue before breaking up with him shortly before her murder.

 In 2007, Hudson recanted his testimony that DeJac had confessed to Crystallynn's murder, but he was seen as an unreliable witness.
 At the same time, however, new forensic analysis revealed the presence of Donohue's DNA at the crime scenes for both Crystallynn and Giambra.

-On November 28, 2007, DeJac conviction was overturned based on the physical evidence linking the murder to Dennis Donohue.
+On November 28, 2007, DeJac's conviction was overturned based on the physical evidence linking the murder to Dennis Donohue.
 Donohue cannot be tried for the death of Crystallynn Girard, however, as he was granted immunity at her trial.
 In September 2007, he was arrested for Giambra's murder, 13 years after her death.
 In May 2008, a jury took only six hours to convict him for Giambra's murder.
 He was sentenced to 25 years to life in prison.

 According to the Innocence Project, DeJac is the first woman to be exonerated of murdering someone on the basis of DNA evidence.
 A previous case had involved the reversal of the conviction of Paula Grey, who had been convicted as an accomplice to murder, but was cleared when the conviction of the principals was reversed.